inforkgodara/automate-manual-repetitive-data-entry-tasks/README.md

-# Automate Your Repetitive Data Entry Tasks
+# Automate Manual Repetitive Data Entry Tasks

 This project contains two small modules one is sales order (JavaFX) which will take the data from the excel and other is automated data entering module which is developed in python.